vasnake/artefacts-2019_2023/etl-ml-pieces.scala/readme.md

 WIP

-Collection of some interesting pieces from my projects.
+Collection of some interesting bits and pieces from my projects.

 Spark 2.4.8; Scala 2.12.19; sbt 1.10.0 (migration to Spark 3 is WIP)